MezoFoundation/constitution/README.md

 The members of an organization are legally responsible for (% of their tokens they gave to the organization at the time of the action)/(number of members at the time of the action) of the actions of the organization.

 ### Voting
-Citizen Voting is where every citizen has one vote.
+With citizen voting by default every citizen has one vote, however a citizen can give a portion or all of their voting power to another citizen resulting in a citizen having more than 1 citizen votes.

 Mezono Consensus is where every citizen has a number of votes equal to the number of tokens allocated to them that are not frozen.

 A citizen may give any amount of their voting power to any citizen or organization (regardless if they are a member of the organization).
+They can give their voting power unconditionally, for a specific amount of time, for a specific proposal, concerning certain topics, or any combination of these conditions.
 A citizen may take back their voting power at any time.

 [How long does voting on things stay open?]
 [People may change their vote as long as the voting is open?]
+[Organizations can vote with the citizen and mezono voting power they are given] [Allow citizens to unvote?]
 [Allow giving of your voting power on specific proposals, or on specific genres of things such as foreign trade]

 ### Knowledge Pool